Uttar Pradesh may implement NRC in phases, says Adityanath

 On tackling corruption, Adityanath said: “I have retired or dismissed 600 officials in the past 30 months on this count.
 I can only give one or two chances to officials to mend their behaviour or else they have to face law.”
 He claimed that if the leader of a government is clean, it will have an impact on the entire bureaucracy.

-He also claimed that even an alliance between Opposition parties cannot prevent the BJP from winning the upcoming bye-elections to 13 Assembly seats in Uttar Pradesh.
+He also claimed that even an alliance between Opposition parties cannot prevent the BJP from winning the upcoming bye-elections to 13 Assembly seats.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.